au-ts/sddf/ci/README.md

 You will need to provide the path to your Microkit SDK.

-There are various options to speed up development, such as only compiling a particular example or for a particular baord.
+There are various options to speed up development, such as only compiling a particular example or for a particular board.

 For example, if you were working on the timer example system, you might want to instead
 run: